How To Test for Multiple Chemical Sensitivity (MCS)?

 Allergen avoidance allows for one to completely avoid symptoms by attempting to prevent coming in contact with the chemicals one is sensitive to.
 While the attraction to completely avoid symptoms seems promising, for most it can be virtually impossible to comprehensively avoid contact with all potentially triggering chemicals.
 The chronic high-awareness nature of this treatment makes it an unviable long-term solution.

 More and more MCS sufferers are turning towards neuroplasticity and limbic system retraining programs. re-origin aims to address MCS at the root cause by addressing the overactive threat-response produced from the limbic system.
 As mentioned above, new research suggests that MCS is connected to maladaptive feedback loops in the brain which are developed by the individual’s limbic system when the chemical was first introduced to them or their environment and deemed a threat by the individual’s brain.
-From then on the limbic system responds to the chemical with an overly intense immune response that then leads to the symptoms associated with MCS. re-origin works with MCS sufferers to reestablish healthy feedback loops by helping them to retrain the limbic system through our science-based neuroplasticity program.
-The training allows the brain to recognize that the chemical is not a threat and better equip the body to handle normal daily levels of chemical exposure.
+From then on the limbic system responds to the chemical with an overly intense immune response that then leads to the symptoms associated with MCS.

 Yes, this is a real condition with real symptoms and consequences.
 Although it goes by many names, the actuality of this condition is scientifically valid.